pwright/skupper-docs/input/kube/link.md

+# Linking sites on Kubernetes

+Linking sites allows you expose services from one site and consume those services on another site.
+You can link sites using the following methods:

+* Using the CLI to create tokens
+* Using YAML to create tokens
+* Using direct linking

-# Linking sites on Kubernetes using the Skupper CLI
+## Linking sites on Kubernetes using the Skupper CLI

 Using the skupper command-line interface (CLI) allows you to create links between sites.